ARTICLES OF ASSOCIATION

 Members undertake to abide by the rules of the association and act in accordance with its Objectives.
 They are committed to comply with the Health, Safety and Environmental Protection Policy, which they sign on applying to become a member of ESMA.

-- The Members shall have the right to receive all Minutes of the General Assembly’s Meetings, and all special reports or press releases about the Company’s proceedings
+- The Members shall have the right to receive all Minutes of the General Assembly’s Meetings, and all special reports or press releases about the association’s proceedings.

-- Each corporate member may authorise such person as it thinks fit to act as its representative at general meetings of the Company, who must provide evidence of the appointment written on the members Company stationery.
+- Each Member may authorise person as it thinks fit to act as its representative at general meetings of the association.

 - All Members have the right and are expected to participate in General Assembly Meetings and to be a Member of at least one Committee.

-- “ESMA” shall mean The European Specialist Printing Manufacturers Association vzw.
+- “ESMA” and “association” shall mean The European Specialist Printing Manufacturers Association vzw.